-Even tho it wasn’t the most busy night that my fellow hostel workers could have seen, definitely it was one of the most stressful days that I had in a long time.
+Even tho it wasn’t the busiest night that my fellow hostel workers could have seen, definitely, it was one of the most stressful days that I had in a long time.
 Why?
 Because I kind of screwed up the whole hostel for the next day.
 With one click.

 But let me tell you the story.

 22:00 I guess it’s time to move on from my home towards work.
 It feels strange to go to work at this time, instead directly to my bed.
 But ‘life is hard’ as they say, so I grab my notes from the previous night with all the night procedures and leave home.